STXT - Semantic Text

 A template is an STXT document whose namespace is: @stxt.template

-The Template system is analogous to schemas, but with a simplified syntax, oriented toward rapid prototypes.
+The template system is analogous to schemas, but with a simplified syntax, oriented toward rapid prototypes.
 Even so, it is a perfectly valid system for all kinds of documents.
 It could be considered syntactic sugar, since internally it can use the same representation as a schema.

 18.1.
-Associating a schema to a template
+Associating a template to a namespace

 Template (@stxt.template): com.example.docs